ZewoGraveyard/Router/README.md

 There is a lot of repetition going on there.
 Not only are we prefixing each route with `/api/v1` or `/api/v2`, but we are also repeating `/thing` and `/object`.
 This is exactly the kind of situation where you should use `route.compose`.
 What we're going to do is extract the `/api`, `/v1`, and `/v2` routers and compose them all together into one big router.

-Lets start from top.
+Let's start from top.
 Our new base router is going to look something like this:

 ```swift
 let mainRouter = Router { route in